Friday, February 27, 2009

 In retirement, I have discovered elements of technology that everyone else knew existed.

 Our daughters aren't surprised at this late blooming.
-Our middle daughter, the librarian, has been our hotline, talking us down from all sorts of technology roofs for years.
+Our middle daughter, the librarian, has been our hotline, talking us down from all sorts of technology ledges for years.

 the librarian: "Did you read the instructions?"